B2B Referral Revenue Playbook: Turning Partnerships Into Profit

 Step 5: Measure Referral Revenue Like a Growth Channel

-• Track KPIs: referred leads, deals closed, revenue attributed
+• Track KPIs: referred leads, deals closed, and revenue attributed to partners

-• Optimize incentives, messaging, and processes based on data
+• Optimize incentives, messaging, and process based on what the numbers show

-When you track and improve referral programs like any other channel, you create sustainable revenue growth.
+When you track and improve a referral program like any other channel, goodwill becomes sustainable, forecastable revenue growth.

 How 3 Media Web Can Help